-Survivor experience - Skyler Quinn .238

-Chapter 6: Making faith-based care safe .243

-Survivors' experiences after 1999 243

-Recommendations to all faith-based entities providing care in Aotearoa New Zealand 246

-Survivor experience - Zion Pilgrim .260

-Survivor experience - Mr OB .264

-Chapter 7: Entrusting and empowering communities .269

-Survivors' experiences after 1999 269

-Communities are empowered to minimise the need for out of whānau care 274

-Giving effect to te Tiriti o Waitangi and human rights 293

-Targeted abuse and neglect prevention programmes 303

-Survivor experience - Mr VT .
-308

-Chapter 8: Implementing the Inquiry's recommendations and

-beyond .
-313

-Establishing a Care System Office to lead implementation 313

-Taking any and all actions needed to give effect to these recommendations .
-316

-Implementation of all recommendations to give effect to te Tiriti o Waitangi

-and UNDRIP, and be co-designed with communities 317

-Public awareness and training to prevent abuse and neglect, and address

-prejudice and discrimination 320

-New entity appointments to reflect diversity, survivor experience, and give effect to te Tiriti o Waitangi 322

-Transparency and public accountability for implementing the Inquiry's 022

-recommendations 324

-Chapter 9: Implementation timetable .331

-Righting the wrongs of the past 331

-Safeguarding people in care

-Making faith-based care safe

-Entrusting and empowering communities 350

-Implementing the Inquiry's recommendations

-and beyond 352

-Chapter 10: Urgent need for action .355
+Survivor experience - Skyler Quinn .238 Chapter 6: Making faith-based care safe .243 Survivors' experiences after 1999 243 Recommendations to all faith-based entities in Aotearoa New Zealand 246 Survivor experience - Zion Pilgrim .260 Survivor experience - Mr OB .264 Chapter 7: Entrusting and empowering communities .269 Survivors' experiences after 1999 269 Communities are empowered to minimise the need for out of whānau care 274 Giving effect to te Tiriti o Waitangi and human rights 293 Targeted abuse and neglect prevention programmes 303 Survivor experience - Mr VT .
+308 Chapter 8: Implementing the Inquiry's recommendations and beyond 313 Establishing a Care System Office to lead implementation 313 Taking any and all actions needed to give effect to these recommendations .
+316 Design and implementation of all recommendations to give effect to te Tiriti Waitangi and UNDRIP and be co-designed with communities Public awareness and training to address prejudice and discrimination New entity appointments to reflect diversity, survivor experience and experi and give effect to te Tiriti o Waitangi tise Transparency and public accountability for implementing the Inquiry's recommendations Chapter 9: Implementation timetable .
+331 Righting the wrongs of the past 331 Safeguarding people in care 337 Making faith-based care safe 346 Entrusting and empowering communities 350 Implementing the Inquiry's recommendations 352 Chapter 10: Urgent need for action .355